msghaleb/AzureMonitorHackathon/challenges/challenge1.md

 #### Bonus question/task:
 - Will the Activity Log Alert get fired if the VM was turned off from the OS?
 Or if the VM was not available?
 Why/why not?
+- Does sending the Activity Log to your Log Analytics workspace cause costs?

 ### Definition of Done:
 - You have successfully integrated Azure Activity Log with your LAW